dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 and by ourselves we are made impure.\
 By ourselves we avoid evil\
 and by ourselves we are made pure.\
-The great matter of purity\
-is our own affair.\
+The matter of purity is our own affair.\
 No other can be responsible.

 166.\